neuefische/ds-welcome-package/README.md

 ### Before you start

-If you are not familiar with Google Colab, please start with [this notebook](Intro_to_Colab.ipynb) which shows you how to work with Colab.
+If you are not familiar with Google Colab, please start with [Intro to Colab notebook](Intro_to_Colab.ipynb) which shows you how to work with Colab.

 We are covering two aspects: python programming and statistics (also with python).
 In case you are not familiar with the following concepts please following the codealongs and reading material.